top of page

 Up to this point, access to Rocky has primarily been from Windows via SSH.
 The upcoming steps may terminate your session, and any misconfiguration will terminate the connection.
 With that in mind, you may want to switch to direct console access before proceeding.

-Note: Ignore any errors or warnings for sqlite plugin, harmless noise.
+Note: Ignore any errors or warnings for the sqlite plugin; it’s harmless noise.

 Remove the SSH Exemption in GPO